michaeltroger/michaeltroger.com/docs/latintocyrillic/index.md

     </tr>
 </table>

-More alphabets and features are available in the [Android version](https://play.google.com/store/apps/details?id=at.mikenet.serbianlatintocyrillic).
+More alphabets and features are available in the [Android](https://play.google.com/store/apps/details?id=at.mikenet.serbianlatintocyrillic) and [iOS](https://apps.apple.com/app/cyrillic-to-latin/id6758277969) versions.
-With around 50,000 downloads, it is one of the most successful apps of its kind — and it’s fully [open source](https://github.com/michaeltroger/latintocyrillic-android)!
+With around 50,000 downloads, the Android version is one of the most successful apps of its kind — and it’s fully [open source](https://github.com/michaeltroger/latintocyrillic-android)!
 The core business logic is available as separate [KMP (Kotlin Multiplatform)](https://github.com/michaeltroger/latin-to-cyrillic-kmp) library on [Maven Central](https://central.sonatype.com/search?namespace=com.michaeltroger).

-Included alphabets in the Android version:
+Included alphabets in the Android / iOS version:

 * Serbian Azbuka
 * Belarusian (ISO 9:1995)